Code-Institute-Submissions/GurraT-Gustaf_Inn/README.md

   - Used for send send informations between server and act as a Python WSGI HTTP Server
 - Boto3
   - Used for create, configure, and manage connection between amazone webservices
+- django-countries
+  - Used for adding default value in to country fields within forms

 ### Tools
 - Git